 Energy Efficiency

 The FY23 NJCEP proposal provides continued funding for evaluation, measurement, and verification (“EM&V”) of utility- and State-run EE program outcomes for residential, governmental, commercial, and industrial markets.
-As led by the Statewide Evaluator, in FY23, the BPU’s EE EM&V Working Group – which the Board created during the EE Transition – continues its work to evaluate utility- and State-run EE programs through development of a shared EM&V framework and schedule of studies applicable throughout each three-year period of utility-run EE programs.
+As led by the Statewide Evaluator, in FY23, the BPU’s EE EM&V Working Group – which the Board created during the EE Transition – continued its work to evaluate utility- and State-run EE programs through development of a shared EM&V framework and schedule of studies applicable throughout each three-year period of utility-run EE programs.

 Evaluation of EE programs includes assessment of whether the programs meet performance targets for energy savings achieved by harder-to-reach customer bases, such as multi-unit dwellers, income-eligible households, and small commercial customers, as called for by EMP Goal 3.1.3, which is to establish strategic and targeted EE programs to increase energy reductions and customer engagement.

-EM&V studies will enable the EM&V Working Group to also evaluate changes to performance indicators that may include revised utility-specific targets for reductions in energy consumption and peak demand that support the minimum reductions mandated by the CEA.
+EM&V studies enable the EM&V Working Group to also evaluate changes to performance indicators that may include revised utility-specific targets for reductions in energy consumption and peak demand that support the minimum reductions mandated by the CEA.
 The scope of work managed by the EM&V Working Group directly tracks with EMP Goal 3.1.1, which calls for implementation of the CEA requirement that electric and gas utilities annually reduce consumption by at least 2% and 0.75%, respectively, including the establishment of clear performance indicators and targets and EM&V methods.

-In FY23, the BPU will continue to work with RCGB to perform evaluation studies, including cost-benefit analyses of State-run EE programs and participate as a member of the EM&V Working Group.
+In FY23, the BPU continued to work with RCGB to perform evaluation studies, including cost-benefit analyses of State-run EE programs and participate as a member of the EM&V Working Group.

-Also in FY23, the BPU will engage an EE Evaluation Study Team (“EST”) to conduct studies and perform evaluation work that have statewide applicability.
+Also in FY23, the BPU engaged an EE Evaluation Study Team (“EST”) to conduct studies and perform evaluation work that have statewide applicability.
 The EST will also assess the impacts of and processes used by State-run EE programs.

-Energy Master Plan Rate Impact Study
+Energy Master Plan Ratepayer Impact Study

-The 2019 EMP established a set of goals and pathways for New Jersey to reach 100% clean energy by 2050, as directed by Governor Murphy in Executive Order No. 28.
+The 2019 EMP established a set of goals and pathways for New Jersey to reach 100 percent clean energy by 2050, as directed by Governor Murphy in Executive Order No. 28.
 The Board developed an Integrated Energy Plan (“IEP”), a long-term forecasting model, to better inform the strategies set forth in the EMP, specifically modeling several scenarios to identify the most strategic and least-cost pathways to achieve New Jersey’s 2050 clean energy and emissions targets.
 The IEP considered the costs and benefits of the full energy system under such scenarios but not the individual ratepayer impacts of a clean energy transition.